Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 They are nervous-system tight.

-This is why sometimes during longer treatments people:
+This is also why many people describe longer treatments as

 What Deep Relaxation Often Feels Like